merenlab/merenlab.org/workshops/MMOFF/index.md

 ---
 layout: page
 authors: [raissa]
-title: "Marine Microbial Observatories for the Future: From samples to data to legacy"
+title: "Marine Microbial Observatories for the Future: From Samples to Data to Legacy"
 excerpt: "A workshop for the future"
 modified: 2025-06-20
 tags: [workshop, gobal ocean observing]